OAuth 2.0 provider

 - Additional attributes: You can add "headline", "birthDate", "address", "associations", "certifications", "contactInstructions", "educations", ims", "languages", "maritalStatus", "organizations", "phoneNumbers", "skills", "supportedLocales", "websites", "testScores", "projects", volunteeringExperiences", "honors", "courses".
 When a attribute is selected on additional attributes input, its corresponding permission will be selected on additional permissions input.

-- Additional permissions: You can add "r_basicprofile", "r_fullprofile"
+- Additional permissions: You can add "email"

 Here is the mapping list from the LinkedIn attributes to the Identify claims: